Hong Kong Go Association

-The Hong Kong Go Association (abbreviated as HKGA, 香港圍棋協會), created in 1982, is an organizational member of the International Go Federation, whose current chairman is 張大朋 (Pinyin: Zhāng Dà Péng).
+The Hong Kong Go Association (abbreviated as HKGA, 香港圍棋協會), created in 1982, is an organizational member of the International Go Federation.
+As of 2025, the chairman is Conrad Yu Chung Lok.
 It is dedicated to training and ranking Go players in Hong Kong.

 Activity Background

 The Go player population in Hong Kong is not high as mainland China or Japan, but it is considered that Go is one of the most popular games in Hong Kong due to the following reasons: